kehantan/labbook/docs/assays/antiviral.rst

 #.
 MOI you wanted to use

     To make things easy, we usually just use MOI=1.
 We can also refer to published articles for the MOI they use.
+The common MOI value used are 1, 0.25, 0.1.

 #.
 Concentration of compound we wanted to test

     This requires some trial and error.
-I usually start with smaller value like 10, 20, 30, 40, 50 ug/mL.
+For pure synthesised organic compounds I usually start with smaller value like 10, 20, 30, 40, 50 ug/mL.
+The concentration could be adjusted to higer value depends on the type of compounds to be tested, ie: peptides, plant extracts, etc.

+**Wells planning**

+We can have some planning on which well we want to use for what (i.e.: negative control, virus control, different concentrations).
+We can plan this before or after we seed the well plates with cells and we can make the arrangement however we like.
+Imagine a 12 well plate

+  1   2   3   4

+A ( ) ( ) ( ) ( )

+B ( ) ( ) ( ) ( )

+C ( ) ( ) ( ) ( )

+I would typically do

+* A1 = Negative control
+* A2-A3 = Virus control
+* B1-B3 = Compound X concentration 1
+* C1-C3 = Compound X concentration 2
+* D1-D3 = Compound X concentration 3

 Cell seeding